Shared ownership

 Due to rising property prices, owning your own property is now very hard for many people.

-Shared ownership was introduced to help those people who are unable to afford to buy a property outright.
-Through the scheme, a share of the property can be purchased and you pay rent on the other share which remains in the ownership of a housing association.
+Shared ownership helps people who are unable to afford to buy a property outright.
+Through the scheme, you can buy a share of the property and you pay rent on the other share which remains in the ownership of the housing association.

 The share you purchase will normally be funded by a mortgage which you will need to arrange through a bank or building society.
 You will then pay rent on the share of the property still owned by the housing association.
-The size of the share purchased can vary between 10% and 75% depending upon income and savings, but most applicants buy a 50% share.
+The size of the share purchased can vary between 10% and 75% of the property's full market value depending upon your income and savings.
 The larger the share you buy, the less rent you will have to pay.
 You must also bear in mind that if you buy a flat, you will have to pay a service charge.

-When a purchase is made through shared ownership, the housing association will grant you a lease which sets out your rights and responsibilities.
+When a purchase is made through shared ownership, the housing association will grant you a lease, usually for 99 years, which sets out your rights and responsibilities.

 Your lease will also set out your responsibilities, for example for repairs to your property and the payment of rent.
 Although you have not bought your property outright, you will have the normal rights and responsibilities that come with home ownership.
 It would be wise to take your own legal advice on the terms and conditions of the lease.